Romance novel: Further change

 The 21st century brought additional changes to the genre that included diversifying main characters and plots to incorporate identities that had not previously been represented.

 Scholars of romance novel history have observed that characters with disabilities have been largely underrepresented in mainstream media, including romance novels.
 By the early 2000s, though, more books in the romance genre featured heroes and heroines with physical and mental impairments.
 Mary Balogh's Simply Love, published in 2006, features a hero with facial scarring and nerve damage who overcomes fears of rejection due to his physical appearance to enter a romantic relationship and family unit by the end of the novel.
 This was a substantial shift from past narratives where disabled characters were "de-eroticized" and not given storylines that included sex or romantic love.

-Additionally, characters with autism have gained more representation in the romance genre since the turn of the century.
+Additionally, autistic characters have gained more representation in the romance genre since the turn of the century.
 The year 2010 saw Christine Feehan's novel, Water Bound, featuring a heroine with autism as a significant plot point including a detailed and compassionate portrayal of living and coping with autism.
-Helen Hoang's 2018 novel The Kiss Quotient, for example, focuses on the heroine's Asperger's syndrome.
+Later on, Helen Hoang's 2018 novel The Kiss Quotient focuses on the heroine's Asperger's syndrome.
 However, it is still rare to find romance novels in which there are characters with cognitive disabilities, and they are most likely to be included as secondary characters.

 Since the 1980s, many plot lines that were once thought to be taboo by the romance publishing industry have become much more accepted into the mainstream of romance fiction.
 For example, in the 20th century it was rare to find a book with a hero who was in the military or professional sports.
 In the 21st century, however, such characters are relatively common and even have their own sub-genres within the romance category.